Has debt turned you into a slave? Do credit cards and other obligations have mastery over you?

 chaining you to your yesterdays.

 It's beyond the scope of inspiration-for-singles.com to help you overcome your credit card debt.
-However, you can use the reputable debt counseling service advertised on this page to help you turn your life around.
+However, you can find reputable personal finance counseling firms to help you turn your life around.

 What I want to do is help you grasp the seriousness of your problem and inspire you to rise up and fix it.
 Maybe credit card companies have convinced you that owing them is a natural, normal part of life.
 But that's wrong.
 Except for a car and a house, you should be able to make most other purchases in cash, instead of adding more obligations to your load.
 Impossible?
 Ridiculous?
 No, not at all.